ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 demultiplex application contexts.
 This document describes how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3
 {{!H3=I-D.ietf-quic-http}}.
 It associates datagrams with client-initiated bidirectional streams.
-Additionally, this document defines how to convey datagrams over prior versions of HTTP.
+Additionally, this document defines a mechanism to convey datagrams over prior versions of HTTP.

 This document is structured as follows: